Narail railway station

 Narail Railway Station is one of two railway stations on Dhaka–Jessore line located in Narail, Bangladesh.
-It is one of two railway stations in the Narail District are constructed under Padma Bridge Rail Link project.
+It is one of two railway stations in the Narail District are constructed under the Padma Bridge Rail Link project.

 History

-Ministry of Railways is constructing 172 km broad-gauge railway.
+Ministry of Railways built a 172 km broad-gauge railway.
 The railway line starts from Dhaka, capital of Bangladesh to Jessore.
 Under the Railway Link Project of Padma Bridge, 14 railway stations will be built and 6 railway station will be repaired.
 310 rail bridges will be built for the new railway line.
 66 of 310 are major and 244 are minor bridges.
-As part of this project, a railway station is under construction at Durgapur in Narail which is expected to be completed by April 2024.
+As part of this project, a railway station is under construction at Durgapur in Narail which was expected to be completed by April 2024.
+However it was completed on December 24, 2024.